MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/manage/health-and-monitoring/peer-to-peer-activity-summary-report.md

 ## Accessing the Peer-to-Peer Activity Summary Report

 You access the Peer-to-Peer Activity Summary Report from the Monitoring Reports home page.
-You open the [Peer-to-Peer IM Report in Skype for Business Server 2015](im-report.md) by clicking either of the following metrics:
+You open the [Peer-to-Peer IM Report in Skype for Business Server](im-report.md) by clicking either of the following metrics:

 - Total peer-to-peer IM sessions